Contrast-Security-OSS/DeveloperLearnGuide/docs/Path Traversal.md

 In some cases, bad actors may also be able to write data to arbitrary files, enabling them to upload malicious files that will automatically run, etc.

-### How can Contrast help?

-- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) can monitor requests of your application and determine if the application checks origins or items that will block Path Traversal vulnerabilities.

-- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block Path Traversal attacks at runtime.

-- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) observes the data flows in the source code and identifies if your custom code is vulnerable to this attack.

-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.

 ## Path Traversal by Language

 ### Path Traversal in Dotnet